 Good workouts can sometimes become very costly, particularly when injuries are involved.
 But what happens when you get injured at the gym?
 How can you recover these damages?
 The first thought that comes to mind is suing the gym.
 But gyms are not always responsible for your injuries.
-Most gym owners protect themselves from these type of scenarios with liability waivers.
+Most gym owners protect themselves from these types of scenarios with liability waivers.
 In other words, it all depends on the terms of your contract.
-A Riverside premise liability attorney would be able to tell you in more details how much is your case worth.
+A Riverside premise liability attorney would be able to tell you in more detail how much is your case worth.

 Gym Liability Waivers

 Most gyms require you to sign a liability waiver.
 If you do heavy lifting or exercise often, you may get injured so the gym owner wants to make sure you are aware that they are not responsible for any injuries you sustained in their premises.
 The typical waivers are:

 - When the gym is free from all liability for any injuries sustained in the property.
 Some of these waivers are too general so your attorney may be able to challenge them in court.

 - This is when employees are negligent and the negligence causes the injury.